I've lived in the community for 14 years and have two children attending the school; one having just graduated to Campion.

 Welcome to the Governors section of our school website.
 We thought you might like to know a little bit about us and what we do.

-The Governing Body (GB), Headteacher and senior staff form the school’s Leadership and Management team and share responsibility for the school.
+The Governing Body, Headteacher and senior staff form the school’s Leadership and Management team and share responsibility for the school.

-The GB appoints the Headteacher, and delegates to him responsibility for the day to day running of the school.
+The Governing Body appoints the Headteacher, and delegates to her responsibility for the day to day running of the school.

-The full GB meets approximately once every half term and there are two sub-committees, Attainment and Resources, who meet to undertake some of the work on behalf of the GB.
+The full Governing Body meets approximately once every half term and there are two sub-committees, Quality of Education and Resources, who meet to undertake some of the work on behalf of the Governing Body.
 Each governor belongs to one of the committees and these meet four times each year.
 There are documents that need to be read in preparation for all meetings.